tuneflow/tuneflow/README.md

 Called by the DAW when the user actually runs the plugin by hitting the **Apply`** button.

 Here is where you implement your main logic.
 The method takes in the current song snapshot (`song: Song`), the params that are actually provided by the user or the DAW (`params`), and the read-only APIs (`readApis: ReadAPIs`).

+## Run your plugin

+To run or debug your plugin, your can use `tuneflow-devkit`.
+For more information on plugin development, check out https://www.github.com/tuneflow/tuneflow-devkit

 ## Examples